ucarion/saml/examples/persistent/README.md

      Do whatever you like on the "Feedback" page.
 It doesn't matter.
 Click "Finish".

 1. Next we need to set up SAML from the Service Provider end.
-In this case, TodoApp is the service provider.
+In this case, the demo app is the service provider.

    * If you're using OneLogin, click on the "More Actions" dropdown at the top right of the edit page for the OneLogin app you just created.
 Click on the